Lochy2000/save-the-bird/README.md

 ## Testing

 ## Bugs
--   clear_terminal() function did not clear the terminal as expected when Y was chosen by the player on the Question to restart the game.

 -   In the mock terminal there is an empty line in the cat_bird animations that I don't see in the code or in the Gitpod terminal.

 ### Unfixed bugs